Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (9.1% compared to 13.3%)

-The largest changes in the jobs held by the in the Alpine Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Alpine Shire between 2011 and 2016 were those employed as:

 - Managers (-62 local workers)